core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A CoAP client can unsubscribe simply by cancelling the observation as described in Section 3.6 of {{!RFC7641}}.
 The client MUST either use CoAP GET with the Observe Option set to 1 or send a CoAP Reset message in response to a notification.

-### Delete topic data {#delete-topic-data}
+### Delete topic data resource {#delete-topic-data}

 A publisher MAY delete a topic by making a CoAP DELETE request on the 'topic_data' URI.

 On success, the server returns a 2.02 (Deleted) response.

-When a topic_data resource is deleted, the broker SHOULD also delete the 'topic_data' parameter in the topic resopurce, unsubscribe all subscribers by removing them from the list of observers and return a final 4.04 (Not Found) response as per {{!RFC7641}} Section 3.2.
+When a topic_data resource is deleted, the broker SHOULD also delete the 'topic_data' parameter in the topic resource, unsubscribe all subscribers by removing them from the list of observers and return a final 4.04 (Not Found) response as per {{!RFC7641}} Section 3.2.
 The topic is then set back to the half created state as per {{topic-lifecycle}}.

 Example: